It is normal to opt for what’s best for our four-legged buddies.

 You might be considering buying sugar-free graham crackers.
 But DON’T.

-We understand since sugar is the problem, sugar-free alternatives shouldn’t be harmful.
+Since sugar is the problem, sugar-free alternatives shouldn’t be harmful.
 But that’s not the case because sugar-free graham crackers contain a lot of unhealthy carbohydrates.

 Risk Factors of Dogs Eating Graham Crackers